Spexon/PersonalProject/README.md

 I've spend about an hour setting up and trying to figure out how to make eclipse work.
 Every javaFX program starts at the start() method, and needs to be extended from application for certain things to work.
 Typing ctrl + shift + o imports all required packages, when importing make sure to import javaFX items, and not awt or anything else.
 Can use grid.setGridLinesVisible(true) to see gridlines when debugging GUIs.

 Week 2:
 Work on a kilobolt tutorial, see if it's what you want.http://www.kilobolt.com/game-development-tutorial.html Integrate your knowledge from the tutorial into code.
+(2 hours)
+I've learned that you can call javaFX applications using javafx.application.Application.launch(className.class); In java, the origin is at the top left of a screen (0,0).
+When 'moving' a character through a game, you are actually scrolling the background and animating the character to make it look like he's moving.
+Stopped at Day 4: Figure 2-14.

 Week 3:
 Work on unit 2, and integrate that information into your own project (Skip around to things that you dont know).